Mapuche conflict: 2010 hunger strike

-The strikes began on 12 July 2010, with a group that was in preventive detention, some for more than one year and a half, all accused of violating anti-terrorism legislation.
+The strikes began on July 12, 2010, with a group that was in preventive detention, some for more than one year and a half, all accused of violating anti-terrorism legislation.

 January 2013 events

 A march was held in commemoration of the death of Matías Catrileo in Santiago in January 2013.
-During the march a group of masked men attacked banks and threw molotov cocktails.
+During the march a group of masked men threw molotov cocktails at banks.
 Later the same group caused incidents near Estación Mapocho.
-The commemoration was associated by newspaper La Tercera with the assault and torching of a truck in Chile Route 5 in Araucanía Region.
+The commemoration was associated by newspaper La Tercera with the assault and torching of a truck on Chile Route 5 in the Araucanía Region.

-In the morning of 4 January 2013 the agricultural business couple Luchsinger-Mackay died in a fire in their house in Vilcún, Araucanía Region.
-The prosecutor said it was arson in a preliminary report and newspaper La Tercera linked it to the commemoration of the death of Matías Catrileo and to the truck burning the previous days.
+On the morning of January 4, 2013, the agricultural business couple Luchsinger-Mackay were burned alive in a fire in their house in Vilcún, Araucanía Region.
+The prosecutor said it was arson in a preliminary report while the newspaper La Tercera, linked it to the commemoration of the death of Matías Catrileo and to the truck burning the previous days.
 A relative of the dead persons claimed there was a campaign to empty the region of farmers and businessmen adding that "the guerrilla is winning" and lamented the "lack of rule of law".
 A male activist wounded by a bullet was detained by police 600 m from the torched house.
-A thesis claims the house was attacked by at least seven persons and that the "machi" had received the bullet wound from the occupants of the house before dying in the fire.
+A separate thesis claims the house was attacked by at least seven persons and that the "machi" had received the bullet wound from the occupants of the house before dying in the fire.

+In September 2017, the prosecutor of La Araucanía, Roberto Garrido, confirmed that there was a connection between members of the Weichán Auka Mapu and the Luchsinger-Mackay case.
+This was due to ongoing investigations showing the involvement of at least 25 individuals in the attack.
+The prosecutor confirmed that the investigations were still ongoing.

-On 30 April a freight train was derailed near Collipulli to be then assaulted by men with firearms.
+On April 30, a freight train was derailed near Collipulli to be then assaulted by men with firearms.
 Interior minister Andrés Chadwick said the Chilean Antiterrorist Law will be applied to those responsible for the attack.